Straight-line mechanism: Tusi couple, elliptical motion: versions and inversions

 Inside-out Tusi couple.
 The small circle is split into four fixed quadrants.
 Two 45° arcs of the large circle form the waist of the trammel.

 Parsons' mechanism (1877) combines Tusi Inversion No. 2 with an Archimedes trammel.
 Pistons at A and C balance each other.

 Oldham coupling (1821).
 Slotted ends of two misaligned shafts (black) are coupled by a cross piece (green).
 Compare with Tusi Inversion No. 4.

 Kinematics of the Multiple Fixed Axis Shaft Compound Eccentric (MultiFAZE) mechanism (1982) characterised by parallelograms ABCD.

 Compound eccentric mechanisms with elliptical motion

 A spur gear with two teeth rolls inside a ring gear with four teeth: Archimedes, Tusi or Cardano?

 Cardano's (1501-1576) hypocyclic gears: the red, green and blue pins reciprocate on diameters of the ring gear.

 Three Archimedes (287~212 BC) trammels on a triangular rotor showing the circular orbit of the trammel midpoints.

 MultiFAZE mechanism (1982) in a 60° X4 engine with yokes, and rotary counterweights for full balance.

 MultiFAZE mechanism (1982) in a 90° X4 engine with crossheads, trammel gears, and reciprocating balance weights/sliders.

-Stiller-Smith 90° X4 2T floating cantilever crank engine (1984) with MultiFAZE eccentric gear train.
-Wobble and overshoot exaggerated for effect.
+Stiller-Smith 90° X4 2T floating cantilever crank engine (1984) with MultiFAZE eccentric gear train (1982) and double-slider mechanism (ancient).